The Found & Seek story

 FOUND & SEEK - MORE THAN JUST A BUSINESS

-We are a family business, consisting of husband and wife, Aaron and Trudi Petersen and daughter, Pearl (and not forgetting eldest daughter Saskia who is away at university but is still considered as part of the team).
+We are a family business, consisting of husband and wife, Aaron and Trudi Petersen and daughter, Pearl (and not forgetting eldest daughter Saskia who not directly involved in the business but is still considered as part of the team).

 Aaron and Trudi